dalalsoham/WEB-PROJECT/README.md

 - You can use HTML, CSS, JS and Any Framework.
 - Kindly give a moderate level project.
 - Delete Node Module before pushing the folder structure.
+- Your folder name must be your project name.

 # Rewards :